 Step 3.
 Agree to the disclaimer, and perform a search.

 When the disclaimer has been read, click agree at the bottom of the page to generate the search form.
-Here, individuals can enter information about the name of the individuals involved in the case and where the case was heard.
+Here, individuals can enter information about the names of the individuals involved in the case and where the case was heard.
 Enter in as much information as possible and select ‘search’.
 Search results will be available immediately.

 If there are no search results returned, the best plan of action is to contact the clerk of the court where the case was heard.
-The clerk of the court will be able to find the records in question, or explain why those records are not available to the public.
+The clerk of the court will be able to find the records in question or explain why those records are not available to the public.

 Obtaining Records Through Police Departments in Virginia